mohamedsaif/IntelligentExperiences.OnContainers/guide/04-iot/README.md

 [Read more about IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/about-iot-hub)

-Azure IoT Edge is a fully managed service built on Azure IoT Hub.
-Deploy your cloud workloads—artificial intelligence, Azure and third-party services, or your own business logic—to run on Internet of Things (IoT) edge devices via standard containers.
+Azure IoT Edge is a fully managed service built on Azure IoT Hub which allows you to deploy your cloud workloads—artificial intelligence, Azure and third-party services, or your own business logic—to run on Internet of Things (IoT) edge devices via standard containers (like a Raspberry PI type device).
 By moving certain workloads to the edge of the network, your devices spend less time communicating with the cloud, react more quickly to local changes, and operate reliably even in extended offline periods.

 [Read more about IoT Edge](https://azure.microsoft.com/en-us/services/iot-edge/)